-Most of the IT operations of Komplett are run internally.
-We keep both technical systems and organisational procedures up to date to protect against improper access or misuse, and work proactively to make improvements.
-All suppliers are subject to strict requirements set out in agreements with data processors, with specific instructions to track and regularly report on security risks.
-All our customer service staff are trained in the GDPR and are constantly reminded of the importance of high compliance.
-Komplett conducts spot checks, reviews reports and commissions security tests from external, independent suppliers as required.
-An e-commerce platform has been developed that includes instructions on how developers should assess data protection and the need for the storage of personal data when developing new systems.
-A contingency plan has been created in the event of serious incidents.
-There is also a separate routine for when the security of personal data is breached.
-In 2022, Komplett did not receive any substantiated complaints about the violation of customer privacy- or the loss of data.
+Komplett Web Most of the IT operations of Komplett are Web run internally.
+We keep both technical sys- Oper tems and organisational procedures up to part date to protect against improper access on-p or misuse, and work proactively to make SAA improvements.
+All suppliers are subject struc to strict requirements set out in agree- adeo ments with data processors, with specific ware instructions to track and regularly report cons on security risks.
+All our customer ser- vice staff are trained in the GDPR and are impr ing 2 iden constantly reminded of the importance of high compliance.
+Komplett conducts spot losse Web checks, reviews reports and commissions security tests from external, independ- poin is Cu ent suppliers as required.
+An e-commerce hasi platform has been developed that includes instructions on how developers should GDP ets t assess data protection and the need for the storage of personal data when devel- gene oping new systems.
+A contingency plan for a has been created in the event of serious tome incidents.
+There is also a separate rou- was tine for when the security of personal cust data is breached.
+In 2022, Komplett did that not receive any substantiated complaints the G about the violation of customer privacy- or sion the loss of data. of th ortin